National Semiconductor PACE: Internal design

 The Status and Control Flag register was also 16-bits wide.
 Bits 0 and 15 are both set to 1 and are normally unused, while the remaining fourteen are actively used.
 This included common flags like CRY to indicate an addition resulted in a carry, OVF if it overflowed, and LINK, which indicated a bit needed to be shifted during shift and rotate instructions.
 LINK is normally handled using the carry flag in most microcomputer CPU designs, but having two separate flags is more common in minicomputers where there are enough available status bits, as it allows the two to be tracked separately during a series of shift/rotate and add instructions, which is a common sequence.
 The IN EN flag, normally 1, allows interrupts to be enabled or disabled.
 One unique feature of the PACE, not present in the IMP-16, is the BYTE flag.
 When this is turned on, data is accessed in 8 bit words instead of 16.
 This allows for easier processing of 8-bit data like ASCII text.

 The rest of the bits in the SCF are mostly mapped directly onto pins on the outside of the chip.
-Bits 1 through 5 are the IE1 thorugh IE5 flags, which are used to control interrupts in a priority fashion.
-IE1 is set only in the case of a stack overflow.
+Bits 1 through 5 are the IE1 through IE5 flags, which are used to control interrupts in a priority fashion.
+IE1 is set only in the case of a stack overflow/underflow.
 The other four can be used to disable individual interrupt lines, or more commonly, produce a binary value from 0 to 15 that external devices use to determine whether or not they should perform an interrupt.
 For instance, if the value in these flags adds up to 5, any device with an interrupt value of 5 or lower (1 is the highest priority) can express it, a device wishing to call a lower priority, say 7, is being instructed to hold it.